-It’s Halloween, so of course my travel tale had to come from a graveyard!
+It’s Halloween, so of course, my travel tale had to come from a graveyard!

 Originally the question was… which one?

 After we visited the National Museum of Scotland, my aunt decided to head back to the room where we would meet up for dinner.
-My mother and I wanted to walk over to take some photographs of the statue of Bobby.
+My mother and I wanted to walk over and take some photographs of the statue of Bobby.

 Have you heard the tale of Greyfriars Bobby?

 He was Skye Terrier named Bobby.
 His owner, John Gray, was a night watchman with the Edinburgh Police Force and they walked the cobbled streets of Edinburgh together.
 Unfortunately, John Gray died of tuberculosis in 1858.
 John Gray was buried in Greyfriars Kirkyard where, as the tale goes, Bobby watched over his grave, until his own death 14 years later.